tocco/tocco-docs/framework/architecture/hibernate/entity-persister.rst

 Custom entity persister
 -----------------------

-The :java:extdoc:`EntityPersister<org.hibernate.persister.entity.EntityPersister>` interface contains information how to map an entity to the database table.
+The :java-hibernate:`EntityPersister <org/hibernate/persister/entity/EntityPersister>` interface contains information how to map an entity to the database table.
 There is one instance per mapped class.
-We extend Hibernate's default implementations to achieve some custom behaviour (:java:ref:`CustomEntityPersister<ch.tocco.nice2.persist.hibernate.CustomEntityPersister>`).
+We extend Hibernate's default implementations to achieve some custom behaviour (:abbr:`CustomEntityPersister (ch.tocco.nice2.persist.hibernate.CustomEntityPersister)`).

 Lazy initialization of UniqueEntityLoader cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Hibernate initializes an instance of :java:extdoc:`UniqueEntityLoader<org.hibernate.loader.entity.UniqueEntityLoader>` per :java:extdoc:`LockMode<org.hibernate.LockMode>`.
+Hibernate initializes an instance of :java-hibernate:`UniqueEntityLoader <org/hibernate/loader/entity/UniqueEntityLoader>` per :java-hibernate:`LockMode <org/hibernate/LockMode>`.
 This can use quite a lot of memory if there are a lot of entity classes.
 Since we almost exclusively use the standard lock mode a lot of these loaders will never be used.
 In addition, these loaders are primarily used to load an entity by primary key, which we rarely use because we almost always use the query builder (to make sure business unit and security conditions are added).